sfsun67/GraphCast-from-Ground-Zero/README_English.md

 Related Article:
 	[从零开始运行 GraphCast （AutoDL 或者其他新的环境）【 jupyter 示例 】](http://t.csdnimg.cn/3YqvT)

-Here is the translation in English while preserving the original format:

----

 This article provides a hands-on tutorial for running the ****GraphCast****.

 Simply click the Jupyter button "Run All," and the code will automatically execute the model's environment installation and operation, perform automatic inference, and demonstrate how to train the model (refer to "III.
 Running GraphCast from a New Environment" - "5.
 Run GraphCast").
 Depending on the machine, executing all the code may take several minutes to a dozen minutes.